 Only Sri Lanka's third Test victory, and the first match-winning performance from a 20-year-old offspinner called Muttiah Muralitharan.
-Playing in only his third Test, Murali took 3 for 22 and 4 for 134 - modest by his later standards but decisive here, particularly as he snared Martin Crowe twice - as New Zealand were well beaten by nine wickets.
+Playing in his third Test, Murali took 3 for 22 and 4 for 134 - modest by his later standards but decisive here, particularly as he snared Martin Crowe twice - and New Zealand were well beaten by nine wickets.

 A Delhi thriller ended with Pakistan four wickets and India 26 runs short of victory.
 India didn't appear to have a hope in the second Test when they were skittled for 126 (Sikander Bakht 8 for 69) but they made a fine fist of chasing 390, with Dilip Vengsarkar compiling an unbeaten nine-hour 146.
 Earlier in the match Dilip Doshi was given run out after he left his crease to complain about the shadow of a tree on the pitch, but Pakistan captain Majid Khan averted a possible riot by withdrawing the appeal.

 England have had many a one-eyed selector down the years, but one of their few one-eyed cricketers was born today.
 John Sharpe lost an eye as a youth but it didn't stop him playing three Tests between 1890 and 1892 and taking 338 first-class wickets, most of them for Surrey, at a staggering average of 16.06.
 But he faded as quickly as he had risen to prominence, and his career was over in 1894 after a severe loss of form.
 He died in Nottingham in 1936.

 Birth of allrounder Rumeli Dhar, whose match-winning performances in the 2005 World Cup in South Africa helped India reach the final.
 She also played a vital role in the Women's World T20 in England in 2009, where India reached the semi-final.